Opium

 How is opium used?

-Opium may be smoked, eaten raw or as a pill, or made into a tincture for drinking.1, 2
+Opium can be smoked, eaten raw or as a pill, or made into a tincture for drinking.1, 2

-Opium can be manufactured into heroin and is a prerequisite for heroin production.
+Opium can also be manufactured into heroin and is a prerequisite for heroin production.

 Effects of opium